Dennis Nieblas

-Dennis Nieblas Moreno (born 16 October 1990) is a Spanish professional footballer who plays as a defender for Grindavík.
+Dennis Nieblas Moreno (born 16 October 1990) is a Spanish professional footballer who plays as a defender for 3. deild karla club Höttur/Huginn.

 Club career

 Born in Terrassa, Barcelona, Catalonia, Nieblas was a CE Europa youth graduate.
 After making his debuts as a senior with CF Olesa, he subsequently represented CE Manresa and CD Masnou, all of them in the regional leagues.

 On 1 July 2013 Nieblas moved abroad, signing a one-year contract with Portuguese Segunda Liga side C.D.
 Trofense.
 He made his professional debut on 17 August, coming on as a late substitute for Mateus Fonseca in a 1–2 away loss against FC Porto B.

 In August 2014, after being named the best defender of the league, Nieblas joined Othellos Athienou F.C. in Cyprus.
 After being sparingly used he switched teams and countries again, signing for Jordanian side Shabab Al Ordon and joining fellow Spaniards Toni Espinosa and José Pedrosa Galán.

 On 1 September 2015 Nieblas returned to his home country, after agreeing to a contract with Segunda División B side CD Guadalajara.

 On 30 January 2019, Nieblas joined CD Toledo.